ed3894/Rock-Fall-/Report.md

   - 231 background noise events (125 noise events recorded enivronmental noise and 106 roomnoise events included human activity).

 ![Alt Text](Images/Rockfalldata.png)
-*Figure x: A Sample of Rockfall Data*
+*Figure 4: A Sample of Rockfall Data*

 ### Preprocessing
 Raw accelerometer and gyroscope data are transformed into spectral features using **FFT (Fast Fourier Transform)** preprocessing.
 The FFT parameters included a window size of 1500 ms with a stride of 5 ms, and a sampling frequency of 100 Hz.
 Data from all axes of the accelerometer (accX, accY, accZ) and gyroscope (gyrX, gyrY, gyrZ) were utilized.
 The neural network consisted of two dense layers with 20 and 10 neurons, respectively, using ReLU as the activation function.
 The output layer contained 3 neurons corresponding to the classes "Noise," "Rockfall," and "Roomnoise," with a softmax activation for probability predictions.
 The model was trained with a learning rate of 0.0005 for 30 epochs, leveraging all axes to enhance classification accuracy.